Eating in the Hello Kitty Apple Cafe, Seoul, Korea

-But I didn’t realise there was a Hello Kitty cafe in Seoul until we stumbled across it one evening during our trip!
 The Hello Kitty Apple Cafe is located in Myeongdong and is home to cute decor, and delicious themed food.
-There’s also a shop inside with exclusive Hello Kitty Apple Cafe merchandise.
+There’s also a shop inside with exclusive Hello Kitty Apple Cafe merchandise, that you can’t find anywhere else.

 Heads up!
 This post may contain affiliate links, which means if you click and make a purchase, I might earn a very small commission – at no extra cost to you.
 This helps to keep the blog going.
 Thanks for the support!